e2forlife/lua-applet/scripts/utilities/README.md

    statements in the main application is compiled and stored in the output C-source file.

+   A note on object generation:
+   This version of lcompile enable the pre-compilation of object files into *.chunk.c output objects.
+You can use the --obj= option to set the object directory path, or just use the --obj to specify the current directory as the object path.

-   The order of the input files on the command line are important for the generated C-source, as they are required in the order that they are specified.
+   The order of the input files on the command line are important for the generated C-source, as they are loaded in the order that they are specified.
 So, make sure that interdependencies are handled by placing files that require other files LAST in the list.
 For example if there was a project that contains a common code that is used by both the